-The Discovery Depot Interpretive Center is a Visitor Center located at the Stub Stewart Welcome Center.
+The Discovery Depot and no contact Interpretive Visitor Center is located at the Stub Stewart Welcome Center.
 The Discovery Depot has park and local information, interpretive displays, and items available for purchase through the Friends of Stub Stewart State Park and the Banks-Vernonia State Trail.
 The Discovery Depot hours vary due to COVID19 restrictions and volunteer availability.
 Please call the Park Office Monday - Friday 8 a.m - 4 p.m. for current days and hours of operation.
 503.324.0606 ext 221

 ATV Permits are available online at www.oregonstateparks.org.

-All reservations are paid in full for the campsite or cabin.
+All reservations are paid in full for a campsite or cabin.
 Check the "Incoming Reservations" list to ensure your campsite or cabin.
-Complete Self-registration envelope with site, name and primary vehicle license plate information, tear off top white copy and put it on dash of vehicle, drop the envelope in Pay Box and proceed to campsite.
+Complete a self-registration envelope with site, name and primary vehicle license plate information, tear off top white copy and put it on the dash of the vehicle, drop the envelope in a pay box and proceed to your reservation.

 One vehicle is included per site.
 If you have additional vehicles coming in, have them pay as they arrive ($7 per night) and register the same way.

 Any available tent, RV or cabin site can be reserved online at the park using a personal digital device or with help from a park ranger if space is available.You can make a reservation up until 11:59 p.m. for tent and RV sites and 5:59 p.m. for cabin or yurt sites online.
 For more information, please read the feature article on our website.

 We do not make advance reservations at the park.
 Call Reserve America at 1-800-452-5687 or go online.